 Source: ABS 4364.0.55.001 - National Health Survey

-There has been considerable commentary since the start of the pandemic on its potential to impact on the incidence of deaths by suicide.
-Much of this commentary has been based on modelling based on previous experience including the relationship between unemployment and deaths by suicide.
-A ‘living systematic review’ (John et al. 2020) based on evidence until 7 June, has concluded that:
+There was considerable commentary at the start of the pandemic on its potential to impact on the incidence of deaths by suicide.
+Much of this commentary was based on modelling based on previous experience including the relationship between unemployment and deaths by suicide.
+A ‘living systematic review’ (John et al. 2020) based on evidence until 7 June, concluded that:

 There is thus far no clear evidence of an increase in suicide, self-harm, suicidal behaviour, or suicidal thoughts associated with the pandemic.
 However, suicide data are challenging to collect in real time and economic effects are evolving.
 Our LSR will provide a regular synthesis of the most up-to-date research evidence to guide public health and clinical policy to mitigate the impact of COVID-19 on suicide.